 NOTE ABOUT AIRPORTS

 Leonardo da Vinci airport is Rome’s main airport.
-It is located in the nearby town of Fiumicino, and for this reason the airport is also called as “Fiumicino”.
+It is located in the nearby town of Fiumicino, and for this reason the airport is also called “Fiumicino”.
 It is usually abbreviated (on plane tickets) as “FCO”.
 The only other airport in Rome is located in the town of Ciampino and is used by low cost airlines such as Ryanair and Easy Jet.

 ARRIVING FROM FIUMICINO AIRPORT BY TAXI